denzelrenner/LIFE4136-Group1-Rotation2/README.md

 for file in ~/g10577_modelling_output/*.zip; do unzip "$file"; done
 ```

-Unzipping these files produces a alphafold output directory which has all the output for the pdb files the models produced with the ranks
+Unzipping these files produces a directory which has all the alphafold output for the pdb files the models produced with the ranks
 ## Image Generation

 All the code in this section of the analysis is entered into the PyMOL command line.